Aizu-x/Coding-Journey/README.md

           Example:
             Name.pop_back();
-              This will remove a value located at the end of the vector for example if the vector had ( 7 , 12 , 5 ) it will now be ( 7 , 12 ).
+              This will remove a value located at the end of the vector. for example if the vector had ( 7 , 12 , 5 ) it will now be ( 7 , 12 ).

    Name.front();

          Example:
            Name.front()=6;
            cout<<Name.front();
              This function can read and rewrite the front of the vector, for example we can also do Name.front()=0; and now it will be equal to zero.
   Name.back();

         Example: